 Recourse means the lender can sue you (has recourse against you) if your house sold at auction or through a short sale for less than the amount owed to the lender.
-If you borrowed $400,000 to buy your home and it sold at auction for $300,000 there is a shortage of $100,000 that lender can have recourse against you for that amount, depending on your state.
+If you borrowed $400,000 to buy your home and it sold at auction for $300,000 there is a shortage of $100,000.
+The lender can have recourse against you for that amount, depending on your state.

-In some states (such as California) non-recourse laws apply only to “purchase money” loans (i.e. original home loans that are used to purchase property).
+In some states, such as California, non-recourse laws apply only to “purchase money” loans.
+These are original home loans that are used to purchase property.
 So this means if you refinance a loan in California, the subsequent refinance loan can become a recourse loan.

-So the client I first mentioned actually stopped, and thought about not refinancing and forgoing savings of $377 a month, so he could retain the ability to walk away from his mortgage and not be chased for any shortage.
+So the client I first mentioned actually thought about not refinancing and forgoing savings of $377 a month.
+This way he could retain the ability to walk away from his mortgage and not be chased for any shortage.
 I was fascinated that someone would even think that way!

 In many states equity lines are recourse loans.
-Hence, a loan you took out to purchase your house could be non-recourse, but the equity line of credit you got to pay down debt, replace the windows, and take a vacation won’t be.
+Hence, a loan you took out to purchase your house could be non-recourse, but the equity line of credit you got won’t be.
 And you may be liable for taxes on the deficiency regardless of whether the loan is recourse or non-recourse.
 Each state has its own rules for its recourse and deficiency statutes.
 You need to look up your state’s current statutes and contact a local attorney to confirm current rules.
 Don’t fully trust something you read off of the internet.